ITV Tyne Tees: Station identification

-In 1992, Tyne Tees dropped their famous logo which they had previously been using since 1970 and opted instead for four separate letters stacked atop each other like previously accomplished spelling TTTV.
+On 5 October 1992, Tyne Tees dropped their famous logo which they had previously been using since 1970 and opted instead for four separate letters stacked atop each other like previously accomplished spelling TTTV.
 The form up was over a grey background with a line moving across the screen, forming the letters as they went.

 When Tyne Tees adopted the Channel 3 North East branding in September 1996, the traditional "TTTV" logo arrangement was dropped in favour of a large '3', with the region written to the left of the '3'.
 The name "Tyne Tees Television" was only seen in small letters at the bottom of the screen, whereas Yorkshire, who also adopted the Channel 3 brand a month later, was allowed to keep its 'chevron' logo alongside the '3'.
 On-screen announcements said, "This is Tyne Tees Television, broadcasting on Channel 3 in the North-East."
 The new branding was launched on 2 September 1996, with "Going Home (The Theme of the Local Hero)" by Mark Knopfler regularly accompanying ident sequences.
 Following Granada's takeover in June 1997, the Channel 3 branding was scrapped in March 1998.
 As Bob Conlon, regional executive with the Independent Television Commission, said: "People never really grasped the name – it didn't exactly trip off the tongue and it was still referred to as Tyne Tees Television, because it has been there for years."
 All other regions in the network had retained their own identities rather than conforming to the generic 'Channel 3' brand.

 The "TTTV" logo returned to television screens in a new form, "three-dimensional gold metallic lettering on a blue background", on 9 March 1998.
 This logo was more stylised than the 1992 equivalent and kept the music used throughout the '3' era.
 However, dual branding with the "ITV" name was introduced a year later, as part of the 1999 generic look.
 In this, the Tyne Tees logo was reduced to minuscule lettering in a blue box at the top of the screen, with emphasis being placed on the station name and ITV logo.
 However, this ident was supplemented by an ident to introduce local programming.
 This ident introduced on 4 September 2000 featured a new logo: a TTTV variant that was simplified to strictly vertical, horizontal or diagonal lines only.
 An arc of circles also adorned the top right corner.
 The ident itself featured pictures from the region.
 However, despite the new logo, the new logo wasn't applied to the generic idents.

 From 28 October 2002, all network programmes were introduced with a generic ITV1 ident.
 Regional programming used a generic ident with the name Tyne Tees below the ITV1 logo until November 2006, after which no regional idents existed.
 The Tyne Tees logo was last seen on production end boards until 2004, when they were replaced with, first an ITV logo, and then with an ITV Studios caption.